jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 ### Considerations for Linux Distribution

-This project is built against Ubunutu.
+This project is built against Ubuntu.
-Please consider checking your Linux Distrubtion and change accordingly to distrubtion needs.
+Please consider checking your Linux Distribution and change accordingly to distribution needs.

 [How To Check OS Version in Linux]( https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)